Ozone-Depleting Substances and Hydrofluorocarbons.

 In addition to federal Clean Air Act restrictions, since 1991, the state Clean Air Act has also restricted ODSs in a number of ways:

 Ecology was directed to adopt rules to implement these ODS restrictions, including enforcement procedures and rules that establish minimum performance specifications for refrigerant extraction equipment.
-However, Ecology's enforcement procedures may not include penalties or fines in areas where equipment to collect or recycle ODS is not readily available.
+However, Ecology's enforcement procedures may not include penalties or fines in areas where equipment to collect or recycle regulated refrigerants is not readily available.

 Restrictions in State Law on Hydrofluorocarbons and other Ozone-Depleting Substance Substitutes.

-In 2019 legislation was enacted that restricted the HFCs and ODS substitutes that were specified in the court-vacated 2015 EPA regulations, with the exception of restrictions in the EPA regulations on motor vehicle air conditioning.
+In 2019 the Legislature enacted restrictions in state law applicable to the HFCs and ODS substitutes that were specified in the court-vacated 2015 EPA regulations, with the exception of restrictions in the EPA regulations on motor vehicle air conditioning.
 Under this law, persons may not sell, install, offer for lease, rent, or otherwise cause restricted equipment or products to enter commerce in Washington.
 Effective dates of between 2020 and 2024 were established for each of the types of products covered by the court-vacated EPA regulations:

 For any restricted uses covered in the 2015 EPA regulation but not covered by the above list, the effective date of the restrictions is January 1, 2020, or the effective date of the EPA regulation, whichever comes later.
 The restrictions do not apply to products manufactured prior to the effective date of a restriction, except that when products or equipment are retrofit from using one refrigerant to another, the product or equipment may not use a restricted HFC.
 Manufacturers of products that contain or use ODS substitutes must disclose the use of the ODS substitutes in the form of: